warrenronsiek/SparkUtils/README.md

 # SparkUtils
 Generic spark utilities.
-Right now only has dataframe SnapshotTest util, but will add more stuff as necessary.
+Right now only has dataframe SnapshotTest util, but more stuff to come.

 ## SnapshotTest
 Snapshot tests store copies of data in parquet in your `test/resources` dir.